The video link is at the bottom of the page.

 Matthew 24:28

-All that remained of the law was a dead carcass; it had died forty years earlier on the cross.
-And therefore, Roman’s eagle came, destroying any opportunity to reinstate the law.
-The Romans ensured no stone was on another, pulling the temple to the ground.
+All that remained of the law was a lifeless carcass; it had died forty years earlier on the cross.
+Therefore, Roman’s eagle came, destroying any opportunity to reinstate the law.
+The Romans ensured that no stone was left standing, pulling the temple down.
 However, historians tell us that the stones stayed within the temple’s vicinity for 60 years.

 Now as soon as the army had no more people to slay or to plunder, because there remained none to be the objects of their fury, Titus Caesar gave orders that they should now demolish the entire city and Temple…